OpenNebula/website/content/solutions/hosted_cloud_providers/ionos_opennebula/ionos_hw_spec_and_arch.md

 ## Architecture

 The target high-level cloud architecture overview is shown below.
 Two hosts are deployed: the first for hosting the OpenNebula Front-end services and VMs, the second for hosting VMs only.
 Both machines should have a public IP, which is used to manage the nodes.
-The figure below also shows the target reference VMs to be deployed for testing purposes.
-At least one VM must be accessible to configure with a public IP, and all of them shall be connected to the VXLAN network.
+Additional public IPs are required to access running Virtual Machines.
+The proposed model connects VMs internally using VXLAN networks, with at least one VM assigned a public IP to act as a gateway, NATing traffic to and from the internal network.

 ![><][high-level]